 Your guarantor will take responsibility for your actions during your tenancy.
 Please remember if we have any concerns about your behaviour or welfare we can and will discuss with your guarantor.
 We do not like to take this course of action; occasionally we have no alternative.
-We may call or email your guarantor depending on our level of concern, and they will be informed if you miss any rent payments.
+We may call or email your guarantor depending on our level of concern.